prp-e/generative_ui_prompts/new_approach.md

 Design tips you should keep in mind:

 - All components must have a gradient background, blue to black from bottom to top (unless we specify the background)
-- The gradient background SHOULD NOT be in the prompt.
+- The gradient background SHOULD NOT be in the prompt, but must be applied.
+- When images are needed, use unsplash random function.
+- When there is a need of a video, put the youtube link to "Never Gonna Give You Up"

 If you understand this, please say YES and nothing more.